mn98/scalajs-react-examples/README.md

 # scalajs-react-examples

-Run `fastOptJS::webpack` in sbt (I do this in Intellij's sbt shell) and then open `todo-fastopt.html`.
+Run `sbt fastOptJS::webpack` and then open `todo-fastopt.html` in a browser.